 With an idea brewing from my observations of the electoral race, I sought to learn more about how the electorate thinks.

-While continuing inquiry, we developed proto-personas to guide us through the lens of undecided voters.
+While continuing inquiry, we developed proto-personas to guide us through the headspace of our target audiences.
 We assumed that existing supporters would seek to spread awareness, and undecided voters would seek information.

 Broad C or B class; active on social media and is engaging with political discussion.
 Strong values, poll choices are still incomplete.
 Online daily (on mobile, or at computer shops) and frequently receives news on Facebook light or television first.
 Shares political posts on their feed and/or with peers.

 B or A class, based in urbanized area within the Philippines and consciously attempting to become more politically engaged.
 Online daily (if not every hour), frequently receiving news on social media platforms before any other.
 Engages in political discussions on occasion.